-Narrative Therapy Connections Sydney is an independent practice offering counselling, supervision and training with Loretta Pederson in Crows Nest (Lower North Shore of Sydney).
+Narrative Therapy Connections Sydney is an independent practice offering counselling and supervision online with Loretta Pederson .
+Training is available in person or online.

-Loretta is registered as a clinical member of the Psychotherapists and Counsellors Association of Australia (PACFA), meeting annual requirements for clinical supervision and professional development.
+Loretta is registered as a clinical member and accredited supervisor with Psychotherapists and Counsellors Association of Australia (PACFA), meeting annual requirements for clinical supervision and professional development.

 Counselling is used to address a range of issues, such as anxiety, depression, relationship issues, stress and workplace concerns.
-It can be a relatively short-term process, of 6-12 sessions.
-Longer term counselling is available for people wanting to address issues such as abuse, which have significantly impacted their life or sense of identity.
+Although the journey is different for each person, counselling can be a relatively short-term process, of 6-12 sessions.
+Longer term counselling is available for people wanting to address issues such as the effects of abuse, which have significantly impacted their life or sense of identity.

-Supervision is available for practitioners working in counselling or group work.
-Supervision can take place at Crows Nest (North Shore, Sydney) or over Skype.
-Group supervision can take place at your agency.
+Supervision is available for practitioners working in counselling.
+Supervision can take place over Skype/Zoom.

 Loretta Pederson meets the requirements to supervise members of PACFA and ACA.

-Workshops in counselling practice and supervision are available through The Centre for Developing Narrative Practice and also CCWT – email Loretta for more details.
+Workshops in counselling practice and supervision are available through Dulwich Centre and also CCWT – email Loretta for more details.
 In-house training throughout Australia and overseas is available to suit the needs of organisations.

 About Loretta Pederson

-Loretta Pederson – Counsellor and Clinical Supervisor BA (Welfare) Master of Narrative Therapy and Community Work PACFA (Reg.
+Loretta Pederson – Counsellor and Clinical Supervisor Master of Narrative Therapy and Community Work; BA (Welfare); Supervision course; PACFA member and accredited supervisor (Reg.
 Clinical No. 22756)

 Loretta has completed her Master of Narrative Therapy and Community Work through the University of Melbourne and Dulwich Centre, Adelaide.

-She is part of the teaching faculty for the Dulwich Centre (Adelaide), Excelsia College (Sydney) and is a guest presenter for various other training centres.
+She is part of the teaching faculty for the Dulwich Centre (Adelaide), and is a guest presenter for various other training centres, such as CCWT.

 In recent years Loretta has been conducting counselling and supervision through Narrative Therapy Connections.

-She also volunteers for Twenty10/Gay and Lesbian Counselling Service.
+She has also volunteered for Twenty10/Gay and Lesbian Counselling Service.

 Loretta began her therapeutic practice working in the community sector, with families experiencing significant distress in relation to mental health issues, family violence, and parenting concerns.
 This work involved counselling, group work and case management.
 For several years she was Team Leader of an Intensive Family Support Service.